jvaugha3038/Engineering_4_Notebook/README.md

 [COUNTDOWN CODE](https://github.com/jvaugha3038/Engineering_4_Notebook/blob/main/raspberry-pi/countdown.py)

 ### Reflection
 The only problem I had was that I forgot how for loops worked, and then forgot how ranges worked.
+I tried to use a variable called "count" that I could print and decrease in the loop, but I quickly realized that that was a stupid idea and decided to do better than that.
 The simple solution was just "google it", so I don't really have much to say for this part.
+I even had to use for loops over the summer and I still forgot.

 &nbsp;
 ## LAUNCHPAD PART 2